Miles: 4.8 miles RT (from campground, a half mile longer from trailhead on HWY 101)

 Elevation Gain/Highest: 140ft/147ft (expect a lot of up and down, though, over the dunes)

-Map: Forest Service Map, My GAIA
+Map: Forest Service Map

 Favorite Eats After Hike: Pelican Pub & Brewery, Pacific Kitchen at Nye Beach, Rogue Ales, Kyra’s Bakery, Bierly Brewing Company, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.
 The Safeway in Reedsport has a pretty decent selection of organic and whole foods.